Changissnz/nu_merchant_principal/README.md

 assurance, a compromise.
 There is much opinion and exemplification on non-zero sum games.
-These so-called "games" do exist in reality, but were only formalized into theoretical frameworks sometime in the last two centuries.
+These so-called "games" do exist in reality, but were only formalized into theoretical frameworks, for re-teaching, sometime in the last two centuries.
 By the standard of non-zero sum games, the fat cow does not have to be a wolf then!